quotekio/quotek/README.md

 A Modal window should appear.
 Give the broker config a name (without spaces) then enter the username, password and API key provided by IG, and finally click on "Create".

 The second step is to add this newly created broker to you main config.
 To do that, go back in Configuration, click on the "Default" line, then "Edit".
 A Modal windows should open, then in the General tab select your previously configured broker in the Brokers Combo Box.
 Finally click on Modify, you're done.

-### Backend DB Password

-Now it's time to set the Backend's DB password.
-To do that, just go back in configuration, click on the "Default" line then "Edit".
-Once the modal windows is opened, click on the "Backend" tab, then change the Backend Password to be the one provided at the Install Step.
-To finish, click on Modify

 Start the engine